-- Base Breaker: Post-season 6, the fans are split into roughly equal camps: those who want Aoefel back and those who never want to see him again.
+Base-Breaking Character: Post-season 6, the fans are split into roughly equal camps: those who want Aeofel back and those who never want to see him again.
 Even during his tenure as The Intern, opinions were equally polarized.